jerryheir/mnemonic-eth-app/README.md

 The steps listed here (Publishing To the Play Store)[https://reactnative.dev/docs/signed-apk-android] to generate a Keystore file that will be used to generate an android bundle using the `./gradlew bundleRelease` (.aab file)

 This keystore file also must be used to generate SHA keys that will be uploaded to the store.

+## EXTRA

+One particular process I keep forgetting is how to get a App Store distribution certificate and Provisioning Profile even though I have done it multiple times